andycroll/andycroll.com/_posts/2017/2017-11-26-choose-uuids-for-model-ids-in-rails.md

 end
 ```

-Change the default column type for primary keys

-Configure your migration generator to set id: :uuid for new tables:

-### `config/initializers/generators.rb`
+### Create `config/initializers/generators.rb`

 ```ruby
 Rails.application.config.generators do |g|
   g.orm :active_record, primary_key_type: :uuid
 end
 ```

+This changes the default column type for primary keys, configuring your migration generator to set `id: :uuid` for new tables.

 ### In future migrations